 However, if you are more into nature or want to deal with little to no street interactions there are some great parks you can use for running.
 They require a bit more effort to reach depending on where you are staying but they are definitely worth it!

 Villa Ada is located northeast of the city.
 It’s the second biggest public park in Rome and from here you can make your way to Villa Borghese.
 Besides the famed Borghese Gallery, the park is made up of lakes, paths, and fountains.
 You can also take a breather at the Pincio hill and enjoy its fabulous view of Piazza Popolo.

 Villa Pamphili is the biggest park in Rome.
-It’s located on the west side of the Tevere near Trastevere and has ample space for running and some outdoor gym equipment to get in a set of chin-ups, push-ups, and squats.
+It’s located on the west side of the Tevere near Trastevere and has ample space for running and some outdoor gym equipment to get in a set of chin-ups, push-ups, or the perfect squat.

 Reaching Gianicolo Park, near Villa Pamphili, is a bit of a challenge thanks to the steep incline; however this is great for strengthening the core!
 It’s all worth it at the top where you’ll find panoramic views of Rome from the Il Fontanone (the big fountain) and the statue of Garibaldi on the Gianicolo Hill.

 Parco della Caffarella, located near Furio Camillio, is another great space to run.
 It’s protected from development and if you are lucky you may come across the grazing sheep whilst passing the farm and the many archaeological sites of interest.

 Parco degli Acquedotti is a bit further down Metro A and makes up part of the Appian Way Regional Park.
 It is also protected from development and has a lot of history.
 Over the years, Parco degli Acquedotti has been a popular film location, most notably in The Great Beauty and La Dolce Vita.